 This story was published on 4 January 2019.
-If you wish to use this content, and need to confirm that the information is still current, contact email@example.com.
+If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 When an industry experiences structural change, it may mean that businesses have to restructure and this can be a stressful time.
 To help both employers and employees during this time, the Australian Government has released the Redundancy Information Statement.